• Skip to primary navigation

 MIDNIGHT – end of day 24:00

-24 hour clock time is normally used in the military, transport, in computers, in public safety, among many other areas.
-In many European, Asian, and Latin American countries, most people normally use the 24 hour clock to write time.
-Many Italian, French, Romanian and German people use the 24 hour clock when speaking.
+24-hour clock time is normally used in the military, aviation, transport, computers, and emergency services, among many other areas.
+In many European, Asian, and Latin American countries, most people normally use the 24-hour clock to write time.
+Many Italian, French, Romanian, and German people use the 24-hour clock when speaking.
 The 24 hour clock system is also commonly used in many timetables.

-The start of the 24 hour time period is actually rooted in the Early Egyptian Culture.
-Some other time keeping methods and systems were used prior to the 24 hour time period.
-The Egyptians were the 1st people to use 24 hour clock system.
-Their system basically revolved around the actual time it took certain constellations to pass across the sky, eventually leading to the rise of the 360 day year.
-As a matter of fact, there are numerous surviving examples of many clocks that were built using 24 hour clock system, some of which include; the famous Orloj located in Prague, and Shepherd gate clock which is at Greenwich.
+The start of the 24-hour time period is actually rooted in Early Egyptian Culture.
+Some other timekeeping methods and systems were used prior to the 24-hour time period.
+The Egyptians were the 1st people to use the 24-hour clock system.
+Their system basically revolved around the actual time it took certain constellations to pass across the sky, eventually leading to the rise of the 360-day year.
+As a matter of fact, there are numerous surviving examples of many clocks that were built using the 24-hour clock system, some of which include; the famous Orloj located in Prague, and Shepherd gate clock which is at Greenwich.

-Italy was the earliest country to ever introduce the 24 hour clock system nationally, back in the year 1893.
+Italy was the earliest country to ever introduce the 24-hour clock system nationally, back in the year 1893.
 The other European and Asian countries followed later on: France adopted the system in the year 1912, followed by Denmark in the year 1916, and then Greece in the year 1917.
-By the year 1920, Switzerland, Spain, Portugal and Belgium had all switched, then followed by Turkey in the year 1925, and Germany in the year 1927.
-By the late 1920s, many Latin America countries had also adopted this 24 hour clock system.
+By the year 1920, Switzerland, Spain, Portugal, and Belgium had all switched, then followed by Turkey in the year 1925, and Germany in the year 1927.
+By the late 1920s, many Latin American countries had also adopted this 24-hour clock system.

 • It has less confusion between evening and morning; for instance, 7 o’clock is indicated by 19:00 to mean evening.